Skip to main content

 What if the estate includes a house?

 The small estate affidavit (Probate Code 13100) only covers personal property.
-For a primary residence worth $750,000 or less, California offers a separate court petition under Probate Code section 13151.
-For very small-value California real property worth $69,625 or less, a separate Probate Code section 13200 affidavit may be available after a longer waiting period.
+For deaths on or after April 1, 2025, a primary residence worth $750,000 or less can use a separate court petition under Probate Code section 13151.
+For earlier deaths, that $750,000 option does not apply - the succession petition (form DE-310) instead requires the whole estate to fit within the small-estate limit for the date of death.
+Very small-value California real property can use a separate Probate Code section 13200 affidavit ($69,625 limit for deaths on or after April 1, 2025; $61,500 for earlier deaths) after a longer waiting period.

 Can I use a small estate affidavit if there is a will?